Stabilizer R\'enyi Entropy and Conformal Field Theory: Stabilizer R e nyi Entropy in Critical States

 Here, $\ket*{\Gamma_1}$ and $\ket*{\Gamma_2}$ are the boundary states corresponding to $\Gamma_1$ and $\Gamma_2$, respectively, and $H$ is the CFT Hamiltonian of the $4\alpha$ independent components on the cylinder.
 In general, partition functions with boundaries consist of contributions from bulk energy, line energy proportional to the length of the boundary, and boundary entropy that is a universal constant assigned to each conformally invariant boundary condition~\cite{affleck1991universal}.
-Since the bulk energy cancels between $Z_{2\alpha}$ and $Z^{2\alpha}$, Eq.~\eqref{eq:partition-function-full} generally behaves as
+Since the bulk energy cancels between $Z_{2\alpha}$ and $Z^{2\alpha}$, Eq.~\eqref{eq:partition-function-full} in the limit $\beta\to\infty$ generally behaves as

-where $b$ is a nonuniversal line energy density contributing to the SRE density $m_{\alpha}$ in Eq.~\eqref{eq:sre_general}, and the universal constant $g=g_1g_2$ is the product of g-factors associated with $\Gamma_1$ and $\Gamma_2$.
-We note that the boundary condition $\Gamma_2$ must have a trivial g-factor $g_2=1$ since it is merely an artificial boundary created from the folding.
+where $b$ is a nonuniversal line energy density contributing to the SRE density $m_{\alpha}$ in Eq.~\eqref{eq:sre_general}, and the universal constant $g=g_1g_2$ is the product of $g$-factors associated with $\Gamma_1$ and $\Gamma_2$.
+We note that the boundary condition $\Gamma_2$ must have a trivial $g$-factor $g_2=1$ since it is merely an artificial boundary created from the folding.
 Therefore, from Eqs.~\eqref{eq:sre-replica}, \eqref{eq:partition-function-full}, and~\eqref{eq:free-energy-general}, the constant term of the SRE (cf. Eq.~\eqref{eq:sre_general}) is written as

-In practice, the g-factors $g_{1,2}$ can be calculated from the overlap of the boundary states $\ket*{\Gamma_{1,2}}$ with the ground state $\ket*{\mathrm{GS}}$ of $H$.
+In practice, the $g$-factors $g_{1,2}$ can be calculated from the overlap of the boundary states $\ket*{\Gamma_{1,2}}$ with the ground state $\ket*{\mathrm{GS}}$ of $H$.
 To see this, we consider the leading contribution to the partition function $Z_{2\alpha}$ in Eq.~\eqref{eq:partition-function-amplitude} in the limit $\beta\gg L$

 where $E_{\mathrm{GS}}(L)$ is the ground-state energy of the Hamiltonian on a cylinder of circumference $L$: $E_{\mathrm{GS}}(L) = - \pi c /(6L)$.
 The phase factor of $\ket*{\mathrm{GS}}$ can be chosen such that $\braket*{\mathrm{GS}}{\Gamma}$ is real and positive for all boundary states $\ket*{\Gamma}$.
 Comparing this behavior with Eq.~\eqref{eq:free-energy-general}, we obtain $g_1=\braket*{\mathrm{GS}}{\Gamma_1}$ and $g_2=\braket*{\mathrm{GS}}{\Gamma_2}$.